cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

 - **Home**: `10.1.78.0/24` is a bridge `br0`.
 I leave it untagged to make it easy to reach the computer over the network.
 - **Guest**: `10.30.17.0/24` is `vlan30` (VLAN 30).
 - **IoT**: `10.90.85.0/24` is `vlan90` (VLAN 90).
-- **WAN**: `PPPoE` is the `wan` network to **PPPoE** connection.
+- **WAN**: `PPPoE` is the `wan` network for the PPPoE connection.

-#### Renaming Network Interface
+### Renaming Network Interface

-In the old days, the network interfaces were arbitrarily named `eth0`, `eth1`...
-The order of interfaces was defined during kernel initialization, which caused many problems.
-Today the network card is identified by their physical connection on the bus.
+In the past, network interfaces were arbitrarily named `eth0`, `eth1`, etc. The order of interfaces was defined during kernel initialization, which caused many problems.
+Today, the network card is identified by its physical connection on the bus.
 It works, but sometimes, during kernel updates or firmware upgrades, the network interface identification changes, causing problems.
-Thinking about that, I wanted to rename my interface to something more persistent.
-All Network card has a **MAC Address**.
+To address this, I wanted to rename my interface to something more persistent.
+All network cards have a MAC Address.
 I'll define the network card name by its address.

 My network interface was previously named `enp4s0f0`.
 I'll rename it to `enge0` tied to the **MAC Address**.